ggrrrgg/CassetteRev_API/README.md

 ---
 <h3>R1 Problem</h3>

 There are, out there people who still love to buy and listen to music on cassette.
-It has its appeals, like vinyl, owning a physical, tangible copy of an album that you love that has great artwork and liner notes to explore as you listen is a much more immersive experience than listening to streaming services.
+It has its appeals, like vinyl (but much cheaper), owning a physical, tangible copy of an album that you love that has great artwork and liner notes to explore as you listen is a much more immersive experience than listening to streaming services.
 Cassettes are loved for their nostalgic quality (to certain generations) and the sonic imprint the medium imparts is comfortable to listen to, and compliments many styles of music (lofi electronic music and ambient music are strong modern genres).

 There are not many places online that cater to this community and what is available is scattered between reddit threads and personal bloggers.
 A more central app that is able to keep up to date with new releases and provide a space for enthusiasts to share their own discoveries could be a great resource for that community.

 <h3>R2 Why</h3>

 The hope would be that in providing a space for the cassette loving community to come together the community grows, pulling in people new to the format.
+Having an easy way to have peers recommend music that is outside the streaming service algos leads to more interesting, unique and independently made discoveries.
 Encouraging a more relaxed and linearly focused way to enjoy music is a small dose, but a healthy antidote to the scattered attention lifestyle of the current smartphone / internet age.

 This version of the app is intended as a simple framework of what it could become, admin users are able to add releases to keep users up to date with the latest.
 Users are then able to discuss those releases by leaving reviews and commenting on eachothers reviews.
 Users can also add their own discovered releases.
 More detail can be added around the specifics of the cassette pressing, tape type quality, and reissue details etc in their review if they wish.
 I'd like to integrate a bandcamp API to provide artwork and streaming and a link to purchase, but I ran out of time unfortunately.